wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devops.md

 <a name="QuickStart"></a>

-## Azure DevOps Demo Generator

-First, we need a sample application to work with.
+## &nbsp; &nbsp; &nbsp; Account Signups

+1. Get signed up with Azure and Microsoft Learn accounts.
+See:

+   <a target="_blank" href="https://wilsonmar.github.io/azure-cloud-onramp/">https://wilsonmar.github.io/azure-cloud-onramp</a>

+   <a target="_blank" href="https://aka.ms/aft-iot">https://aka.ms/aft-iot</a>

+   ### Organization

+2. Get your own <strong>organization</strong>:

    <a target="_blank" href="https://docs.microsoft.com/en-us/azure/devops/user-guide/?view=azure-devops">DOCS:Start using Azure DevOps</a>

+   ### Azure DevOps Demo Generator

-1. To simplify working with demos, and other education material provided by the Microsoft Azure Marketing team, visit the <a target="_blank" href="https://www.azuredevopslabs.com/">Azure Devops hands-on-labs</a> at:
+3. Open the sample application web page from the Microsoft Azure Marketing team (based on <a target="_blank" href="https://www.azuredevopslabs.com/">Azure Devops hands-on-labs at<br />https://www.azuredevopslabs.com</a>)

    <a target="_blank" href="https://azuredevopsdemogenerator.azurewebsites.net/">Azure DevOps Demo Generator at<br/>https://azuredevopsdemogenerator.azurewebsites.net</a>

    The website creates within your Azure DevOps organization demo projects with pre-populated sample content (source code, work items, iterations, service endpoints, build and release definitions based on a chosen template.

+   (Code is at <a target="_blank" href="https://github.com/CanarysAutomations/AppCenterDemoGenerator">https://github.com/CanarysAutomations/AppCenterDemoGenerator</a>)

 1. Click "Choose template":

-   * PartsUnlimited defines an ASP.NET app with customized CI/CD pipelines. <a href="#PartsUnlimited">More details below</a>.
+   * <a href="#PartsUnlimited">PartsUnlimited (below)</a> defines an ASP.NET app with customized CI/CD pipelines to create a SQL database back-end.

-   * SmartHotel360 contains a complete ASP.NET 2 web mobile and desktop business apps for a hotel, and can be deployed using Docker containers.
+   * SmartHotel360 <a target="_blank" href="https://github.com/Microsoft/SmartHotel360-IoT">(open sourced)</a> is an ASP.NET 2 desktop and Xamarin web-mobile app for a hotel, all deployed using Docker containers within AKS.
    <a target="_blank" href="https://user-images.githubusercontent.com/300046/56323530-68b8b680-6129-11e9-9baf-81a79a04557e.jpg"><img alt="azure-devops-smarthotel-home-1896x853.jpg" width="1896" src="https://user-images.githubusercontent.com/300046/56323530-68b8b680-6129-11e9-9baf-81a79a04557e.jpg"></a>

+   <a target="_blank" title="shown at Connect() 2017" href="https://www.youtube.com/watch?v=urcmaFVQnF4">VIDEO: IoT demo</a> shows the app powered by Azure <a target="_blank" href="https://aka.ms/azure-digital-twins">Digital Twins</a> to control lights and temperature of the hotel rooms, Dynamics 365, mobile Hololens for wayfinding. <a target="_blank" title="December 13th, 2017"  href="https://devblogs.microsoft.com/visualstudio/connect-2017-smarthotel360-demo-apps-and-architecture/">Demo Apps and Architecture</a>.
+See the <a target="_blank" href="https://aka.ms/smarthotel360-FacilityManagement">Facilities Management website running live here</a> (admin/admin).

+   Azure superfan Gregor Suttie <a target="_blank" href="https://gregorsuttie.com/2018/10/31/how-to-get-started-with-azure-devops/">How to get started with Azure DevOps</a> describes the steps using SmartHotel360.

-   * MyHealthClinic defines a team project for an ASP.NET Core app that deploys to Azure App Service
+   * MyHealthClinic defines an ASP.NET Core app that deploys to Azure App Service.

-   * MyShuttle defines a Java app and Azure App service deployment
+   * MyShuttle defines a <strong>Java</strong> app and Azure App service deployment.

    * QUESTION: How to get "Mercury Health Group" sample app?
    <br /><br />

-   NOTE: Others (Tailwind Traders, ContosoAir) are not setup for Azure DevOps.
+   QUESTION: Others (Tailwind Traders, ContosoAir) setup for Azure DevOps?

 1. Type a project name.
 1. Click "Create project" and wait until you can...